 Blue is a valued color in the garden, and you will value Blue Hill salvia as a plant that reliably provides this serene color.
 The plant is easy to grow.
 For one thing, one of the garden's worst pests is not interested in eating it.

 Taxonomy and Plant Type for Blue Hill Salvia

-Sun and Soil Requirements, Growing Zones for Blue Hill Salvia
+Sun and Soil Needs, Growing Zones for Blue Hill Salvia

-Grow Blue Hill salvia flowers in a sunny area with a well-drained soil.
+Grow Blue Hill salvia flowers in well-drained soil.
 The plants will grow best in a spot that receives full sun.
 This is a drought-tolerant perennial.
-But as with most plants, it will be necessary to pay attention to young specimens to make sure that they are sufficiently irrigated.
+But, as with most plants, it will be necessary to pay attention to young specimens to make sure that they are sufficiently irrigated.

-Blue Hill salvia flowers are best grown in planting zones 4-8.
+Blue Hill salvia flowers are best grown in USDA planting zones 4 to 8.

 Uses for Blue Hill Salvia, Plus Wildlife and Pest Information